-Since the late 60s, the Menard group has applied this technique to thousands of sites for very different types of structures and conditions (port and airport platforms, heavy storage, buildings, landfills...) to reduce settlement, mitigate liquefaction, stabilize or treat hydraulic fill, limit lateral earth pressure behind quay walls, etc.
+Since the late 60s, Menard has applied this technique to thousands of sites for very different types of structures and conditions (port and airport platforms, heavy storage, buildings, landflls, etc.) to compact the ground and reduce settlement, mitigate liquefaction, stabilise or treat hydraulic fill, limit lateral earth pressure behind quay walls, and increase bearing capacity.